Stroke & Neurosciences at Maimonides

 Stroke is the fifth leading cause of death in the US, and is the leading cause of disability in American adults.
 Stroke is a sudden and potentially devastating medical emergency, and response time has the most significant impact on stroke recovery.
 Therefore, it is critical that a stroke patient receives immediate attention from a multi-disciplinary team of specialists who have access to the most advanced stroke treatment and are expert in stroke diagnosis and intervention.

-The Jaffe Stroke Center at Maimonides has been ranked by the federal government among the top 1% of hospitals in the U.S. for outstanding stroke survival rates for 3 years running,1 and has been recognized for twelve consecutive years with the Get With the Guidelines – Stroke Gold Plus and Target Stroke “Elite Plus” honor roll by the American Stroke Association, the highest awards and recognitions achievable.
+The Jaffe Comprehensive Stroke Center at Maimonides has been ranked by the federal government among the top 1% of hospitals in the U.S. for outstanding stroke survival rates for 3 years running,1 and has been recognized for twelve consecutive years with the Get With the Guidelines – Stroke Gold Plus and Target Stroke “Elite Plus” honor roll by the American Heart Association and American Stroke Association, the highest awards and recognitions achievable.
 The Jaffe Stroke Center outpatient offices are located at 948 48th Street in Brooklyn, NY.

 Maimonides Medical Center is at the forefront of innovation and is committed to clinical excellence.
 As the field of stroke is rapidly evolving, healthcare technology infrastructure combined with the evolution of telestroke medicine has significantly impacted how patients at Maimonides are diagnosed and receive appropriate and expeditious care.